Mortgage Options for Buying a Second Home in Canada

 Investment Properties

 If your second property is purchased to generate income, it will be classified as an investment property.
-These properties cover anything from single-family homes to townhomes and condos purchased to be rented out to either family or non-family tenants where you will collect rent.
+These properties range from single-family homes to townhomes and condos purchased for rental use and rented to family or non-family tenants.

 Second Home Mortgage vs Second Mortgage